Vendor Update - Optum Financial

 How does it work?

-- Your annual contribution is deducted pre-tax from your paycheck in equal amounts throughout the plan year and deposited into your TASC Account.
+- Your annual contribution is deducted pre-tax from your paycheck in equal amounts throughout the plan year and deposited into your Transit Account.

-- Manage your account 24/7 via the TASC Benefits mobile app or TASC Online account.
+- Manage your account 24/7 via the Optum Financial/myCYC mobile app or CYC Online account.

-All active state employees, including limited term employees.
+All active state employees, including limited term employees are eligible to participate in a Transit Account.

 - Spouses and dependent children.